 From secluded beaches to the Great Bear Rainforest, these are our top picks for living out the castaway vibe on a remote island.

-Imagine skimming across the water in a speedboat to a remote island, ringed by a turquoise lagoon.
-Rustic bungalows cling to forested hillsides, swimming pools glisten invitingly through the jungle.
-You’re at Cerf Island, a tiny emerald speck cast adrift in the Indian Ocean, two miles east of Mahé.
+Imagine skimming across the water in a speedboat to an emerald-cloaked island, ringed by a turquoise lagoon.
+Rustic villas are dotted among the greenery, the swimming pool glistens invitingly and myna birds call out across the jungle.
+You’re at Hilton Seychelles Labriz Resort & Spa, the only resort on Jurassic-like Silhouette Island, 20 miles north of Mahé.
 The drum beats to a slower pace here.
-Wake to leisurely breakfasts overlooking the lagoon, then snorkel among butterfly fish and starfish in the Sainte Anne Marine Park.
-After a traditional Creole lunch, explore the web of hiking trails that weave among coconut groves, past giant tortoises and flying foxes, up to a viewpoint overlooking the ocean and the island-dotted horizon.
-Later, reward yourself with a dip in the infinity pool, with perhaps enough time to squeeze in a spa treatment before dinner.
+Wake to leisurely breakfasts of freshly-made smoothies and cooked-to-order omelettes, then snorkel among tropical fish in the national marine park surrounding the island.
+After lunch, perhaps tasty Creole cuisine or wood-fired pizzas, explore the web of hiking trails that weave among coconut groves, past giant tortoises and flying foxes.
+We recommend the Anse Mondon trail, where at the end you’ll be rewarded with a refreshing swim in the bottle-blue lagoon of Silhouette’s prettiest cove, lined with cinnamon and palm trees.
+Later, treat yourself to an island-inspired cocktail by the pool or squeeze in a spa treatment before dinner.

 A safari lodge isn’t the obvious choice for a secluded island holiday – but what a lodge.
 On a private island in the heart of the Okavango Delta, you’ll find just 12 high-ceiling tents flooded with light, each with its own plunge pool and sweeping views of the Delta, best enjoyed while snuggled up in your big, comfy bed with a morning cup of coffee.
 Belmond Eagle Island Lodge has a focus on water-based safaris, so you can silently glide past hippos in a traditional canoe as fish eagles soar overhead.
 It’s the perfect way to get up close to the wildlife of this UNESCO World Heritage Site.